ZeDKoN/ShopsAPI/README.md

 }
 ```

-## Building the Project
+## Building & Running the Project
+    Building the project
+     $ .gradle build
+    gradlew bootRun

     # Compile and package the project
     $ ./gradlew jar

+    Running the standalone service
+     $ ./gradlew bootRun

 ## Tests

-Integration and unit tests has been created, the solution could be expanded with BDD, but it would required more time.
-Validation are performed in the controller with JSR-303 using @Validated annotation.
+Integration and unit tests has been created, the solution could be expanded with BDD, but this would required more time.
+Validations are performed in the controller with JSR-303 using @Validated annotation.
 The exceptions have been captured with a CustomHanlder.

 To run the test: